aarddict/tools/doc/aardtools.rst

 aard
     Dictionaries in aar format.
 This is useful for updating dictionary metadata and changing the way it is split into volumes.
-Multiple input files can be combined into one single or multi volume fictionary.
+Multiple input files can be combined into one single or multi volume dictionary.

 .. _XDXF: http://xdxf.sourceforge.net/
 .. _XDXF-visual: http://xdxf.revdanica.com/drafts/visual/latest/XDXF-draft-028.txt